 Ability to build muscle.

-With testosterone deficiency in a man they will notice:
+With testosterone deficiency in a man they can notice:

 Sex drive decreases